 AutoMod also provides comprehensive reports.
 The reports can be displayed on request at any time during the animation.
-Printed versions of the reports can also be specified during model development.
+Printed versions of the reports can also be specified during the Model Development Environment.

 AutoMod automatically keeps track of many statistics.
-These automatic reports are linked to specific entity types, such as
+These automatic reports are linked to specific entity types such as:

-- · Movement systems
+- Movement systems,

-- Processes
+- Processes,

-- Queues
+- Queues,

-- Resources
+- Resources.

-- Order lists
+- Order Lists, etc.

-Figure 4 is an example of a transporter vehicle report.
-Vehicle states are tracked during the entire model run and reports are generated automatically.
+Vehicle states are tracked during the entire model run, and reports are generated automatically.